The Perfect Date Night Meal

 - 4 tablespoons olive oil

 - This is crucial: remove steaks from refrigerator about an hour to an hour and a half to allow to come to room temperature.
-This will ensure the steaks cook faster and more evenly.
+This will ensure that the steaks cook faster and more evenly.

 - Preheat the pan on high heat (and I mean as high as your stove will go) with 2 tablespoons of olive oil until the pan starts smoking.
 I prefer using cast iron or a stainless steel, uncoated pan.
 They retain even heat better and offer a better sear to the meat.

 - Season steaks generously with salt and black pepper.